 - Select the map and click Home | Add to Map | Layer | Empty Base.
 This adds a new base layer to the map.

-- Right-click the new empty Base layer in the Contents window and click Edit Group.
+- Click the new empty Base layer in the Contents window to select it.
+Once selected, an orange arrow will indicate you're in Edit mode for that layer.

 - Digitize the first object.
 If you are digitizing point locations, click Features | Insert | Point and click on the map on the first point location.
 If you are digitizing contour lines or other lines, click Features | Insert | Polyline and trace the line on the image.

 - After the first object is created, expand the Base layer in the Contents window, right-click it and click Open Attribute Table.